 My Current Computer Component List (September 2019)

 For this build, I upgraded from an Intel Core i7 6700K to an AMD Ryzen 9 3900x.
 As I mentioned above, I had not used an AMD processor in a gaming build since an AMD Athlon 64.
-I tried to find out the exact date, but it was too far in the past for me to find any receipts; it was about 2003 or 2004.
+I tried to find the exact date, but it was too far in the past for me to find receipts; it was about 2003 or 2004.
 It's not that I had any reservations about using an AMD processor.
-They just didn't have anything particularly compelling to offer.
-When Intel came out with the Core 2 Duo processors, they took back the crown and AMD couldn't get it back.
+They didn't have anything particularly compelling to offer.
+When Intel came out with the Core 2 Duo processors, they took back the crown, and AMD couldn't get it back.
 The AMD 3900x changed all that.
 Interesting?
 Absolutely!
 Faster than Intel's offerings?
 Yes and no.

 I have also been using this desktop to transcode and edit more videos than I used to.
 It's an absolute beast for that.
 I don't have any numbers for my previous desktop, but it is noticeably faster.